-For the first round of funding, the application period launched on Monday, January 11, 2021 and closed on Friday, January 22, 2021.
-The Foundation will announce the next application window, publish the application in advance, and disseminate information across all of its owned-channels.
+The application period for the second round of the James Beard Foundation Food and Beverage Investment Fund for Black and Indigenous Americans will be open on Monday, Monday, March 15, 2021 from 12 P.M.
+ET to 6:00 P.M.
+ET.
 Unless otherwise restricted by donors, all donations received by the Fund will be divided evenly across the six regions outlined below.
 The Fund will award an equal number of recipients in each region according to three categories of business types outlined below.
 Donors who wish to make restricted contributions may restrict their gift to one or more of the six regions but cannot earmark specific states or types of food and beverage businesses for their contribution.

 Once we close an application window, we will continue to process applications received for each category within a region, as defined below, until we run out of funds in that region.
 Regions are defined as:

 - Region 1: CT, DE, MA, MD, ME, NH, NJ, NY, RI, VT, Washington, D.C., WV